rmurphey/ttlpodcast.com/public/episodes/alex-sexton.md

 then I went and played with it and did what I needed to do was so much easier.
-Even going through the React tutorial, which is actually pretty good, it was just easier to have something that just worked on the machine right now and **then I could make what I needed to make**: So, do you work at all on Stripe JS, the thing that I put onto my page if I wanted to use Stripe?
+Even going through the React tutorial, which is actually pretty good, it was just easier to have something that just worked on the machine right now and then I could make what I needed to make.

+So, do you work at all on Stripe JS, the thing that I put onto my page if I wanted to use Stripe?

 **Alex**: Yeah, so Stripe JS is kind of like where you want to build your own form and